-In this phase 2, single-arm, multi-cohort trial the safety and efficacy of tepotinib, an oral and once-daily METMET geneA gene that makes a protein called MET, which is involved in sending signals within cells and in cell growth and survival.
-Mutated (changed) forms of the MET gene may cause abnormal cells to grow and spread in the body.5 inhibitor, is investigated in patients with advanced or metastatic NSCLCNon-small cell lung cancerNon-small cell lung cancer is the most common kind of lung cancer.
-The three main types of non-small cell lung cancer are squamous cell carcinoma, large cell carcinoma, and adenocarcinoma.6 harboring MET alterationsMETex14 skippingWhen METex14 skipping mutations occur in the MET gene, an abnormal MET receptor is produced in which the exon 14 part is mistakenly deleted.
+In this phase 2, single-arm, multi cohort trial, the safety and efficacy of tepotinib, an oral and once-daily MET inhibitor, will be investigated in patients with advanced or metastatic NSCLC harboring MET alterationsMETex14 skippingWhen METex14 skipping mutations occur in the MET gene, an abnormal MET receptor is produced in which the exon 14 part is mistakenly deleted.
 As a result, the abnormal MET receptor is not removed from the cell surface, leading to an excess of MET receptors on the surface that continually transmit growth signals, thereby driving cancer.7.

-*For a full list of all outcome measures, inclusion and exclusion criteria, please visit clinicaltrials.gov, NCT02864992.
+*For a full list of all outcome measures and inclusion and exclusion criteria, please visit ClinicalTrials.gov NCT02864992.

-Tepotinib is being investigated in this clinical trial and under clinical investigation in several countries of the world.
+Tepotinib is being investigated in this clinical trial and is under clinical investigation in several countries.
 This page describes one of the clinical trials for tepotinib, and it includes information about how the safety and efficacy of tepotinib will be measured and evaluated.
-Safety and efficacy of tepotinib have to be investigated following the respective local regulations and laws.
+The safety and efficacy of tepotinib have to be investigated following the respective local regulations and laws.
 There is no guarantee that tepotinib will be approved in the sought-after indication by the competent health authority in your country.